jakobtroidl/jakobtroidl.github.io/_pages/about.md

 My latest research focuses on applications of data visualization in neuroscience and climate sciences.

-I hold an M.Sc. in visual computing and a B.Sc. in medical informatics from [TU Wien](https://www.tuwien.at/en/).
+I hold an M.Sc. in visual computing from [TU Wien](https://www.tuwien.at/en/) and a B.Sc. in medical informatics from the same university.
 During my studies, I had some fantastic opportunities to conduct research abroad.
 For my master thesis research, I visited the [Visual Computing Group](https://vcg.seas.harvard.edu/) at Harvard University.
 I also interned at Markus Hadwiger’s [High-Performance Visualization Group](http://vccvisualization.org/) at [KAUST](https://www.kaust.edu.sa/en) and [Brainlab](https://www.brainlab.com/), Munich.
 I was born and raised in the beautiful town [Regensburg](https://en.wikipedia.org/wiki/Regensburg) in Germany - feel free to reach out in English or German.
 Download my full CV [here](/assets/pdf/CV_Troidl.pdf).